rayhanFazal/tech-docs-carpooling-app/README.md

 [backend](https://github.com/kleenkanteen/ant-ride)

+This repository will continue to get updated as I am currently contributing docs for the carpooling app, and so there will be more documentation I will add to this repository.

 NOTE: You may see that I frequently use "\<some-text\>" in my writing samples, this is just a placeholder for internal information used in the code for the carpooling app to maintain the privacy of sensitive information in the codebase.